HONORS 135 Ancient & Medieval History

 the body of your paper.
 The instructor is largely interested in the historical

-sure to place the controversy in historical context, focusing on how things used to
+sure to place ruler in historical context, focusing on how things used to

 be before, the historical